The Science of Emotion

 The function of the alarm system is to move a child to caution.
 Dr. Neufeld talks about how the child’s ability to feel and express their emotions (as the parent values and supports that expression) allows them to preserve and enact their healthy natural instincts.
 An important function is at play, for instance, when the child’s emotions move them to caution when facing alarm.
 The child who feels and can express their alarm and fear is much more equipped with taking the necessary actions to keep themselves safe.
 He describes the example of a three year old who wants to climb anything and everything, who then climbs to the top of a certain rock, he then looks down, hesitates, and tells his grandad that he’s scared, so he retreats and finds another object to climb that’s at the right risk vs safe edge for him.

 Understanding juvenile delinquents.
-He shared many insights about the troubled adolescents that he worked within prisons (in his role as a psychologist) who were highly defended against their vulnerable feelings.
+He shared many insights about the troubled adolescents that he worked with within prisons (in his role as a psychologist) who were highly defended against their vulnerable feelings.
 He described how these teenagers and young people were unable to express that they were scared or anxious or sad, that they had sadly “lost their tears”, as Gordon described it.
 They likely never developed a feelings vocabulary but experienced “more wounding than they could bear”.
 Brain scans show that the prefrontal cortex of many of these youth is similar in size to that of a four-year-old, reflecting their arrested emotional development.
-But the remedy doesn’t lie in punishments or reasoning, but in the emotional safety in an attached relationship, only with this support can a child, adolescent or adult learn to bravely feel and express their more vulnerable feelings.
-To again quote Dr Neufeld; "the bully who truly finds their tears will be a bully no more."
+But the remedy doesn’t lie in punishments or reasoning, but in the emotional safety in an attached relationship, only with this support can a child, adolescent, or adult learn to bravely feel and express their more vulnerable feelings.
+To again quote Dr. Neufeld; "the bully who truly finds their tears will be a bully no more."